|

 The Left's privacy hypocrites.

-Photoreconnaissance satellites that gather intelligence from space usually
+satellites that gather intelligence from space usually target hostile

-target hostile governments and foreign terrorists.
-"The domestic
+governments and foreign terrorists.
+"The domestic use of a

 Red Flags From an Expert: